Store Data Structure Corruption: 5 Methods to Fix This Error

-- Click Disable all, choose Startup and click Open Task Manager.
+- Go to the Startup tab and click on Open Task Manager.

-If this method helped stop the Store data structure corruption error, you need to enable services one by one, until you manage to replicate the issue.
+If this method helped stop the Store data structure corruption error, you need to enable services one by one until you replicate the issue.

 By doing so, you should be able to find the problematic service or software.